 “I’m sorry, Doctor, I may have been unclear… we’re not actually sure how much damage they’ve done.
 It’s nearly impossible to sense them with all the noise, and they don’t seem to be trying to actually breach the structure.
 They’re just… around.
 Another chaotic element.”

 She rubs sweat from her eyes.
 “So how is this related to the breach?

-“There are others, smaller ones where the soil isn’t spilling out fast enough to block the way yet, but the broken concrete is.
+“There are others, smaller ones where the soil isn’t spilling in fast enough to block the way out, but the broken concrete is in the way.
 The pokemon might grow agitated when we approach and widen the holes, but even if they don’t, if we move the concrete—”

 “The soil could bury us.”

 He nods.
 “Another problem is what happens when we get near the top,” Tenshin says, looking up.
 “The moisture in the soil is going to turn things muddy, which is harder for most of our pokemon to dig through.
 We have a few Ground/Water types specifically for that purpose, but the switch will be difficult to time.”